 Along with practicing your interviewing skills, you need to be prepared for that interview by looking the part.
 You only have one chance to make a first impression, so prepare ahead and make sure that you have an appropriate outfit or two for an interview.
 Dressy slacks, a button down shirt a blazer and some heels will do the job.
 Finish off the look by paying attention to the small details: clean nails (no chipped polish), clean hair (maintain your cut and color) and no excessive accents (jewelry, makeup or perfume).

 While many remote positions will require that you interview over the Phone or via Skype, you still should dress up just as you were going to meet them in person.
 Like they say, if you look good, you feel good – and this will come across in your tone, attitude and mannerisms.

 Need more suggestions on how to dress for success?
-Check out What to Wear on a Job Interview.
+Check out How to Dress for an Interview.

 After you’ve applied for a job, give it a few days and then send a follow-up message.
 By doing this you can ensure that your resume made it to its correct destination, and it also shows that you are a person that takes initiative.
 With this said, don’t be pesky.
 One follow-up message should be sufficient, unless you’re given instructions to call again at a specific time.

 Did you score an interview?
 Awesome – Now remember to send a thank you note within 24 hours of the interview.
 Handwritten notes tend to score the most points with managers, but, if they are making a decision quickly or you don’t have a physical mailing address a thank you email will work just fine.